SanPen/GridCal/README.md

 [installation instructions](https://gridcal.readthedocs.io/en/latest/getting_started/install.html).

-# Execution
+### Execution

-GridCal can be used in 2 ways:

-    1. From the user interface (GUI)
-    2. As a library.
+If you have just installed GridCal on your python distribution, you can call the GUI with the following command:

-Executing `python3 -c "from GridCal.ExecuteGridCal import run; run()"` in a console should bring up the GUI under most platforms.
+`python3 -c "from GridCal.ExecuteGridCal import run; run()"`

  For detailed instructions, follow the [instructions](https://gridcal.readthedocs.io/en/latest/getting_started.html) from the project's documentation.